-The call aims to facilitate and reinforce transnational cross-sectoral collaboration amongst target tourism SMEs and operators from different sectors (e.g.: providers of sustainable solutions, recycling centres, environmental education centres, social economy associations, professional associations).
-This transnational collaboration shall be organised with the relevant organisations providing business support to SMEs to scale-up (such as e.g.: incubators, accelerators, labs, universities, innovation hubs, research centres and other relevant business support organisations) playing an important role in the project.
+The call for proposals aims to facilitate and reinforce transnational collaboration amongst target tourism SMEs and operators from different segments of the ecosystem (e.g.: providers of travel technologies, companies providing data-processing and related services, research and education centres, professional associations, public actors).
+Relevant organisations providing business support to SMEs to scale-up (such as e.g.: incubators, accelerators, labs, universities, innovation hubs, research centres and other relevant business support organisations) will play an important role in the project.

-By fostering innovation and uptake of sustainable measures, the projects co-financed under this call shall also contribute to the implementation of existing, relevant EU/national/regional strategies and/or certification schemes linked to sustainable tourism and to sustainable development.
+By fostering innovation, new technologies and digitalisation, the projects co-financed under this call shall also contribute to the implementation of existing, relevant EU/national/regional strategies linked to digital transformation, innovation and smart tourism.